IvanovicM/spectral-estimation/README.md

 ## How to choose the right parameters for these methods?

-It's very important to choose right parameters, for as accurate as possible estimation.
+It's very important to choose the right parameters for an accurate estimation.

-Window closing is the method for determining a suitable window size for Blackman-Tukey spectral estimator.
-On the other hand, all of the prametric methods have a problem of determining the proper order of the model, p.
-Criterions that address this problem are FPE, AIC and CAT.
+"Window closing" is a method for determining a suitable window size for the Blackman-Tukey spectral estimator.
+On the other hand, all of the prametric methods have a problem of determining a proper order of a model -- p.
+Criterions that address this problem, FPE, AIC and CAT, are all implemented in this projects, and could be found in the ```source/utils/ModelOrderSelector.py``` script.

 | <img src="images/bmt_window_closing.png"> | <img src="images/order_selection.png">|
 |:---:|:---:|